-Fluctuations in the price of oil and steel have a significant impact upon operating cost and capital expenditure estimates and, in the absence of other economic fluctuations, could result in significant changes in the total expenditure estimates for new mining projects or render certain projects non-viable.
+Fluctuations in the price of oil and steel have a significant impact upon operating cost and capital expenditure estimates and, in the absence of other economic fluctuations, could result in significant changes in the total expenditure estimates for new mining projects or render certain projects not viable.

-- Inflation May Have a Material Adverse Effect on the Company's Operational Results: Most of the Company's operations are located in countries that have experienced high rates of inflation during certain periods.
+• Inflation may have a material adverse effect on the Company's operational results: Most of the Company's operations are located in countries that have experienced high rates of inflation during certain periods.
 Since the Company is unable to influence the market price at which it sells gold, it is possible that significantly higher future inflation in the countries in which the Company operates may result in an increase in future operational costs in local currencies (without a concurrent devaluation of the local currency of operations against the dollar or an increase in the dollar price of gold).
-This could have a material adverse effect upon the Company's results of operations and our financial condition.
-Significantly higher and sustained inflation in the future, with a consequent increase in operational costs, could result in operations being reduced or rationalized at higher cost mines. - Mining Companies Such as the Company Are Increasingly Required to Consider and Ensure the Sustainable Development of, and Provide Benefits to, the Communities and Countries in Which They Operate: As a result of public concern about the perceived ill effects of economic globalization, business generally and multinational corporations such as the Company face increasing public scrutiny of their activities.
+This could have a material adverse effect upon the Company's results of operations and its financial condition.
+Significantly higher and sustained inflation in the future, with a consequent increase in operational costs, could result in operations being reduced or rationalized at higher cost mines.

+• Mining companies such as the Company are increasingly required to consider and ensure the sustainable development of, and provide benefits to, the communities and countries in which they operate: As a result of public concern about the perceived ill effects of economic globalization, businesses generally and multinational corporations such as the Company face increasing public scrutiny of their activities.
 These businesses are under pressure to demonstrate that, as they seek to generate satisfactory returns on investment to shareholders, other stakeholders, including employees, communities surrounding operations and the countries in which they operate, benefit and will continue to benefit from their commercial activities.
-Such pressures tend to be particularly focused on companies whose activities are perceived to have a high impact on their social and physical environment.
+Such pressure tends to be particularly focused on companies whose activities are perceived to have a high impact on their social and physical environment.
 The Company's failure to adequately perceive and address these pressures could lead to reputational damage, legal suits and social spending obligations.

-In addition, the location of existing and proposed mining operations often coincides with the location of existing towns and villages, natural water courses and other infrastructure.
+In addition, the location of mining operations often coincides with the location of existing towns and villages, natural water courses and other infrastructure.
 Mining operations must therefore be designed to minimize their impact on such communities and the environment, either by changing mining plans to avoid any such impact, modifying mining plans and operations, or relocating the relevant people to an agreed location.
 These measures may include agreed levels of compensation for any adverse impact the mining operation may continue to have upon the community.
-The Company is subject to the above factors at certain of its existing and proposed mining sites and at all of the Company's exploration sites.
+The Company is subject to the above factors at its mining and exploration sites.
 The cost of these measures could increase capital and operating costs and therefore could have an adverse impact upon the Company's results of operations.